qntm/base65536/README.md

 This fits comfortably in a Tweet, with an extravagant 12 characters left over for your comment.

-And of course, the worse you are HATETRIS, the shorter your replay is, and the more you have for invective.
+And of course, the worse you are HATETRIS, the shorter your replay is, and the more room you have for invective.

 I haven't actually implemented this as part of HATETRIS yet but I'll get to it eventually.